CPAN-API/metacpan-developer/README.md

  * [HELP](HELP.md) page (including VM tuning notes)

 ### Problems?
+ * Check the [FAQs](FAQs.md) page for common issues faced during the development process.
  * If you have trouble mounting the folders, check this fix for [guest additions](http://stackoverflow.com/questions/22717428/vagrant-error-failed-to-mount-folders-in-linux-guest)
  * Ask on #metacpan (irc.perl.org), or open an [issue](https://github.com/CPAN-API/metacpan-developer/issues)